jakobe/jakobe.github.io/_posts/2017-11-27-finally-my-very-first-blog-entry.md

 Yes.
 I finally did it: Setup my very own blog and created my first blog entry.
 It's actually something I've been wanting to do for a loooong time (2+ years!) but hey, time flies and here I am as 2017 is in it's final stretch.

 So whats up with this blog?
-Well, my daughter thought I would be blogging about shopping, doing taste-tests and so forth, but as disappointing as it may be, I'm not gonna do that - although I will throw her a couple of emojis: :dog: :kiss: :princess: :clap: :two_hearts: :stuck_out_tongue_winking_eye:.
+Well, my daughter thought I would be blogging about shopping, doing taste-tests and so forth, but as disappointing as it may be, I'm not gonna do that - although I will throw her a couple of emojis just for the idea: :dog: :kiss: :princess: :clap: :two_hearts: :stuck_out_tongue_winking_eye:.

 This blog is for my technical ramblings, and while it may be about C# and .NET, Domain Driven Design, Clean Code, microservices, Continous Integration & Deployment, Dependency Injection, Feature Toggling and much more, I will start out by blogging about what I also love a lot: Frontend web development.